racxxhel/Taylor-Swift-/README.md

 ## The Report

-For our report, I have used the software R to create an R Markdown file.
+For the report, I have used the software R to create an R Markdown file.
 Some packages I have used include `readxl`, `readr`, `tidyverse`, `lubridate`, `stringr`, and `dplyr`.
 Do download these packages if they are not already installed on your laptop by running the following command in your R console:

 ```R
 install.packages(c("readxl", "readr", "tidyverse", "lubridate", "stringr", "dplyr"))
 ```

 These packages are essential for data import, manipulation, and analysis throughout the report.
 The `tidyverse` package, in particular, provides a comprehensive suite of tools for data wrangling, visualization, and statistical analysis.
 The `lubridate` package helps with handling date-time data, while `readxl` and `readr` are used for reading data files, such as Excel and CSV formats, respectively.
 The `stringr` and `dplyr` packages simplify string operations and data transformations.
-Once these packages are installed, you should be able to run the R Markdown file without any issues.
+Once these packages are installed, you should be able to run the [Taylor_Swift.Rmd](https://github.com/racxxhel/Taylor-Swift-/blob/main/Taylor_Swift.Rmd) without any issues.
+You may use the R markdown code and further improve on this project!

+For easier viewing, you may also download the raw file from the [Taylor_Swift.html](https://github.com/racxxhel/Taylor-Swift-/blob/main/Taylor_Swift.html) and view the html file online.

+Hope you like the project, thank you! ♡